albinr/c2app-server/README.md

 ```bash
 python3 server.py
 ```

+The server should now be accessible through "http://localhost:5000"

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.